Should you buy smart bulbs, plugs or switches? Here's what to know.

 Upgrades and accessories

-Many smart light bulbs, switches and plugs can be connected through their apps or through the free, online automation platform IFTTT (If This, Then That) to sync with motion sensors, so they come on as you move through your home.
+Many smart light bulbs, smart light switches and plugs can be connected through their mobile app or through the free, online automation platform IFTTT (If This, Then That) to sync with a motion sensor, so they come on as you move through your home.
 These smart lighting options can also be scheduled to come on at specific times or when you arrive home.
 Those same scheduling capabilities also exist in some smart lighting apps or through connection to your smart speaker, depending on the product.

-The options with smart lights and internet integrations are broad and support a ton of cool use cases.
+The options with smart lights and internet integrations are broad and support a ton of cool use cases beyond voice control.
 For instance, at the CNET Smart Apartment we have color-changing lights that coordinate to the air quality report for the city that day.
 It's green for good or yellow for a warning.

-No matter which way you choose to smarten your lights, you won't miss wandering around your home to turn off all the lights before bedtime, or stumbling through the hall to find the light switch for a midnight snack.
+No matter which way you choose to approach smart home lighting, you won't miss wandering around your home to turn off all the lights before bedtime, or stumbling through the hall to find the light switch for a midnight snack.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.